Summer of Innovation - A national program that provides educators with activities and resources

 put a rocket in flight, and explore Mars along with NASA's newest Mars rover, Curiosity!
 Discover these and other fun informal NASA

 Each of these activities can also be found in NASA/JPL's Summer of

 Innovation handbook.
 Learn more about the Summer of Innovation program

 and get involved, here.

-Curiosity is NASA's newest Mars rover -- scheduled to land on the Red Planet on Aug.
-5, 2012.
+Curiosity, NASA's newest Mars rover, landed on the Red Planet on Aug.
+5, 2012, and set off on a mission to find signs that Mars could have once sustained life.
 It's the biggest rover yet, carrying multiple instruments as well as 17 cameras!
-It's essentially a laboratory on wheels designed to investigate whether Mars had or has conditions that could support microbial life.
-Get a rundown of the mission in this Curiosity Overview.
+It's essentially a laboratory on wheels.
+Get a rundown of the mission in this Curiosity resource guide for educators.
 Then bring Curiosity into your classroom with the lessons below.